-Much like its rivals, the Siri-enabled HomePod speaker will be able to respond to voice commands and play music, set alarms, control smart devices and search for information online.
+Much like its rivals, the Siri-enabled HomePod speaker is able to respond to voice commands and play music, set alarms, control smart devices and search for information online.
 What's different - Apple claims - is that the device will blow the competition away on sound quality, so you don't have to sacrifice your audiophile credentials for the sake of smartness.

 HomePod release date

 HomePod pre-orders started on Friday 26 January and then the actual HomePod started shipping on 9 February.
 The HomePod was initially available just in the US, UK and Australia but Apple added France and Germany later in the spring.

 Low sales aren't the only issue plaguing the HomePod, although they may be related to the following issues:

 The HomePod costs £319 in the UK and $349 in the US.
 You can order a HomePod from Apple's online store and also buy one in one of Apple's high street stores.
 You can also expect to be able to buy one from the likes of John Lewis and other Apple Resellers.